 On the left is the result: a prince once again is sitting in the midst of friends of high rank enjoying his freedom from illness.
 Two boys seem to be playing a game under the dais.

 Kaspian took his photographs in black and white, which was all that was available to him in the late 19th century.
 At present at Borobudur the next four scenes are exposed to the public, so it has been possible to get colour photographs of these reliefs.

 19. Giving Effective Medicine leads to Little Illness

 Again we have just two scenes.
 On the right we see a number of people attending to someone who is sick, one is massaging his head, another applying oil and others are again massaging various parts of his body.
 They are giving effective medicine, or treatment, to someone who is sick.

 On the left the result is shown, the man sits while his consorts similarly massage him, and others stand and sit around worshipping him.
 He is enjoying his healthy life as a result of his good deeds.

 20. Giving Digestible Food leads to Little Illness

 This relief is harder to interpret that most we have seen so far.
 Normally a tree separates the cause from the result.
 If that is so here then the only cause shown in on the far right, but what exactly it represents is hard to say.
 Perhaps it is giving digestible food, or maybe it follows one of the Chinese texts and is moderation in food and drink.

 What is the deed that leads to ugliness?
 It is said: Anger.
 Enmity.
 Hypocrisy.
 Contentiousness.
 Speaking in dispraise of mother and father.
-And speaking in dispraise of others, such as those gone forth who depend on one’s household, whether young or old.
-Not keeping clean the monastic living quarters, temple grounds, and the area around stūpas.
+And speaking in dispraise of others, such as householders and those gone forth, whether young or old.
+Not keeping clean the grounds of the monasteries, the (image) house, the temple, and the area around stūpas.
 Breaking lights and statues at stūpas.
 Deriding ugly people.
 Similarly, deriding those who are pure at heart.